micmejia/bible-dump/NKJV/1 Chronicles/1 Chr 1.md

 When Jobab died, Husham of the land of the Temanites reigned in his place.

 ###### 46
-And when Husham died, Hadad the son of Bedad, who [^r]attacked Midian in the field of Moab, reigned in his place.
+And when Husham died, Hadad the son of Bedad, who attacked Midian in the field of Moab, reigned in his place.
 The name of his city _was_ Avith.

 ###### 47
 When Hadad died, Samlah of Masrekah reigned in his place.